Sip Canal

 The Sip Canal (Сипски канал / Sipski kanal) was a ship canal on the Danube, in eastern Serbia.
 It was constructed as part of a massive international effort to make the navigation through the most dangerous sections of the Iron Gates gorge safer and easier.
-Open in 1896, with participation of three royal heads of state, the Sip Canal was flooded in 1969 when the artificial Đerdap Lake was formed after the dam of the Iron Gate I Hydroelectric Power Station on the Danube was built.
+Opened in 1896, with participation of three royal heads of state, the Sip Canal was flooded in 1969 when the artificial Đerdap Lake was formed after the dam of the Iron Gate I Hydroelectric Power Station on the Danube was built.
 In terms of navigation, it was the most important of all 7 canals cut through the gorge.

 Origin

 The Iron Gate gorge was notorious for the riverbed boulders and river rapids, which were hard to navigate through even for the most seasoned ferrymen.
 During the Ottoman rule, the ships were guided through by the local navigators who were familiar with the routes.
 They were called kalauz (from Turkish kalavuz, meaning guide, travel leader).
 During the rule of prince Miloš Obrenović, local Serbs gradually took over from the Ottomans.
 The Serbian navigators were officially appointed by prince Miloš.
 To alleviate the Ottomans, the prince named Serbian navigators by a Turkish name, dumendžibaša, from dümen (rudder) and baş (head, chief, master).
 The navigation fee was divided in three parts, among dumendžibaša, loc (river pilots) and the local municipalities.
 The local navigators were described in the works of Vuk Karadžić and Mateja Nenadović.

 At the Congress of Berlin in 1878, Serbia was recognized as a fully independent state, while Austria-Hungary was given a task of constructing the future Sip Canal.
 The task was then relegated to the Hungarian government.
 Hungarian government has been drafting the projects already in 1831.
 Several plans were later made by the Austrio-Hungarian government and the Austro-Ottoman commission, but the Hungarian government formed its own commission for the navigation project which finished its work in 1883.